mid2SUPAERO/ecoHALE/openaerostruct/docs/aerostructural_wingbox_walkthrough.rst

 Using the sweep angle for the wingbox elements OpenAeroStruct computes the effective values for the wingbox cross-sections normal to the elements.

 .. literalinclude:: wingbox_mpt_opt_example.py
-   :start-after: #docs section 4 begin
+  :start-after: checkpoint 4
-   :end-before: #docs section 4 end
+  :end-before: checkpoint 5

 Next, we provide some information related to aerodynamics and specify some options.
 We set `CDO` to 0.0078 to account for the drag from the fuselage, tail surfaces, nacelles, and pylons (which are not being modeled).
 We set `with_viscous` to `True` to make OpenAeroStruct include an estimate for viscous drag (empirical equations) when computing the drag of the wing.